 The live music scene may be dying in big cities like New York and London, but it is alive and kicking in Dallas and Fort Worth.
 Though originally famous for jazz and blues music, Dallas – and more specifically the area of Deep Ellum – is now lined with bars offering a different genre of live music each night, from country to metal.
 Within this area you’ll also find some big live music venues as well, perfect if you’re keen to catch some more established acts.
 Recommended venues include Dada Dallas and Trees, where bands like Radiohead and Nirvana have played.

 For live music in Fort Worth, Friday and Saturday nights at Billy Bob’s Texas is a big deal.
 The world’s largest Honky Tonk features live bands as well as free line-dancing lessons, bull riding, a kitchen and plenty of drinks.

 Art and Dallas may seem like strange bedfellows, but if there was one consistent message I heard from the locals it’s that Dallas is really committed to art, and the arts in general.
 Surprisingly, while touring Dallas on a Segway (which is just as fun as it sounds) I discovered the city has quite a substantial Arts District featuring the Dallas Museum of Art, Nasher Sculpture Centre and the incredible Crow Collection of Asian Art.

 Street art murals can also be found dotted around the city, particularly in the live museum and nightlife area of Deep Ellum, a trend that has brought about the '42 Murals', a project that saw local real estate developer Scott Rohrman commission 42 local artists to paint murals on his properties.

 Want to experience Dallas and Fort Worth for yourself?
-Take a look at our Texas holidays or talk to one of our Experts about adding it as a stop between the east and west coast.
-Book an appointment in store today.
+Take a look at our Texas holidays or talk to one of our friendly Travel Consultants about adding it as a stop between the east and west coast.